Skip to main content

 In order to be eligible for an Erasmus grant, project proposals for European Youth Together must comply with the following criteria:

-Proposals must be submitted by a consortium of minimum of 5 applicants (coordinator and full partners) from at least 5 EU Member States and/or third countries associated to the Programme.
+Proposals must be submitted by a consortium of minimum of 5 applicants (beneficiaries, not affiliated entities) from at least 5 EU Member States and/or third countries associated to the Programme.

-Affiliated entities do not count towards the minimum eligibility criteria for the consortium composition.
+Associated partners are allowed.
+Affiliated entities and associated partners do not count towards the minimum eligibility criteria for the consortium composition.

 Duration of the project